marberi/100days/README.md

 [High-Quality Prediction Intervals for Deep Learning: A Distribution-Free, Ensembled Approach](https://arxiv.org/abs/1802.07167) paper looked promising, but also require us to constrain additional quantity output from the network.
 It looks like repeated training will be hard to avoid.

+# Day 108 [2019-05-09]
+Yesterday I had technical problems with charging the laptop and got nothing done.
+When finding out about the issue it was too late to get something done.

+Today I was looking at some code for unsupervised networks.
+Basically this resume a project from quite a while ago.
+I previously wrote a prototype and a student has been working on this.
+Using parts of this code I wanted to double check some details, since parts are not working as expected.